dskemp/courtdata/content/cases/ot2013/12-992/index.md

 -
 topics:
 -
-summary: "A decision on the merits is a "final decision" even if the award or amount of attorney""s fees remains to be determined."
+summary: "A decision on the merits is a "final decision" even if the award or amount of attorney’s fees remains to be determined."
 ---
-A decision on the merits is a "final decision" even if the award or amount of attorney""s fees remains to be determined.
+A decision on the merits is a "final decision" even if the award or amount of attorney’s fees remains to be determined.